 A Little About Me

-In September of 2017 I began working on a PhD in practical theology at Emmanuel College in the Toronto School of Theology.
-My dissertation (which is a work in progress) is an exploration of the spiritual lives of people with lived experience of self-injury in order to serve healing.
-I am reading memoirs written by those who self-injure in order to listen to the voices of the memoirists.
-My research interests are: mental health and spirituality, disability theology and mad people's history.
+My dissertation work (which is a work in progress) is an exploration of the spiritual lives of people with lived experience of self-injury.
+My research interests include: mental health and spirituality, disability theology and mad people's history.

 I am a member of the International Association for the Study of Youth Ministry, the International Society for the Study of Self-Injury, the Creative Nonfiction Collective Society and the American Academy of Religion.